waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### F. Pathfinder v2 Destination Tile Bug
 *   **Hypothesis:** The `pathfinder_v2` tool fails to path to (42, 8) because the tile has a hidden property that makes it impassable from the water, despite being a 'FLOOR' type.
 *   **Falsification Test:** Once I reach the eastern shore, I will attempt to walk onto the tile at (42, 8) from an adjacent land tile like (42, 9) or (43, 8).
 If I can step on it, the hypothesis is false, and the bug is purely within the pathfinder's logic.
 If I cannot, the tile is indeed special.

+### F. Team Rocket B2F Southern Corridor (Hypothesis Falsified)
+*   **Result:** The ROCKET at (21, 14) did not request a password.
+His dialogue is a non-progressive loop, confirming this path is a dead end.
+*   **Conclusion:** The southern corridor of B2F is a dead end.
+The path forward must be found by returning to B1F and finding a different route.